robertseaton/robertseaton.github.com/_posts/2014-02-26-why-online-communities-decay-over-time.markdown

 **Online communities are just like vampire bats sharing blood.** I'm nice to my friends, to people I know, because I expect to see them again.
 That's sorta what being my friend means.
-I like you, so I'll be nice to you, and maybe that feeling of liking is some of evolution's way of nudging me with "Hey, you're going to see this person again.
+I like you, so I'll be nice to you, and maybe that feeling of liking is evolution's way of nudging me with "Hey, you're going to see this person again.
 Cooperate!"

 I'm not nearly as nice to strangers as I am to people I know.
 It's the human